-The paper is organised as follows: Section 2 collects prerequisites from inverse monoids, graphs and a proof that the existence of certain groups yields a positive solution of Problem 1.1.
-Since an infinite F-inverse cover can be constructed for every inverse monoid M by use of a free group F, the task is, in case M is finite, to replace F by a suitable finite group H. The group H needs to have a sufficiently high combinatorial complexity in order to "simulate" for the monoid M the required behaviour of the free group F. Section 3 introduces the main graph-theoretic tools while Section 4 presents two crucial technical results.
-Finally, in Section 5 we obtain the required group in a construction which intends to "reflect the geometry" of a given finite graph $\mathcal{E}$ and thereby prove the main result of the paper (Lemma 2.9).
+The paper is organised as follows: Section 2 collects prerequisites from inverse monoids, graphs and a proof that the existence of certain finite groups yields a positive solution of Problem 1.1.
+Section 3 introduces the main graph-theoretic tools while Section 4 presents two crucial technical results.
+Finally, in Section 5 we obtain the required group in a construction which intends to "reflect the geometry" of a given finite graph $\mathcal{E}$ and thereby prove the main result of the paper (Lemma 2.5).